ankitects/faqs/src/the-2021-scheduler.md

 The new card limit in v3 scheduler is capped by the review limit by default, so that new card introduction is reduced/paused when you have a backlog of reviews.
-For example, if you have limits of 200 review card and 20 new cards, and 190 review cards are due, only 10 new cards will be introduced.
+For example, if you have limits of 200 review cards and 20 new cards, and 190 review cards are due, only 10 new cards will be introduced.
 This prevents the backlog from getting worse.